Mary Meeker: Kleiner Perkins

 In December 2010 Meeker left her position as a managing director at Morgan Stanley and head of the bank's global technology research team to become a partner at the venture capital firm of Kleiner Perkins, where she has participated in over 20 different deals.
 Meeker serves on the boards of electronic signature provider DocuSign, mobile payments company Square, Inc., and Peer-to-peer lending company Lending Club.

 In February 2011, Meeker created and compiled 'USA Inc.,' a non-partisan report that looked at the U.S. government (and its financials) from a business perspective.
 Successful stocks Meeker championed early on included Dell, Microsoft, Intuit, Netscape, AOL, Amazon.com, Yahoo!, eBay and Google.
 Failed picks included AOL after its takeover of Time Warner, Excite@Home, and drugstore.com.

 Meeker was one of the witnesses in the Ellen Pao gender discrimination lawsuit.

 BOND

 In September 2018, Meeker left Kleiner to start her own venture capital firm, Bond Capital (stylized BOND), which is headquartered in San Francisco.
 She raised $1.2 billion for her debut fund.
 In May 2019, BOND announced its first investment out of the fund, a $70 million round in online portfolio platform Canva.
 In March 2021, BOND closed its second fund with $2 billion in capital commitments.

 Internet Trends Report

-Meeker's Internet Trends Report is one of the most highly anticipated annual reports for tech investors.
-She has published it every year since 1995 when she was a tech analyst at Morgan Stanley.
+Meeker's Internet Trends Report was one of the most highly anticipated annual reports for tech investors.
+She published it every year since 1995 when she was a tech analyst at Morgan Stanley up until 2019.

-The Report includes data and analysis on the major trends shaping the Internet, consumer behavior and cultural shifts.
-In recent years, Meeker has delivered the report as part of a conference presentation, most recently in 2019 at Vox/Recode's Code Conference.
+The Report included data and analysis on the major trends shaping the Internet, consumer behavior and cultural shifts.
+The report was last published in 2019 at Vox/Recode's Code Conference.

+In May 2025, BOND published its inaugural Trends report on Artificial Intelligence.
+With Meeker listed as the primary author, this would be her first Trends report since 2019.